 When a person dies or becomes incapacitated as a result of an illness or accident, our laws make certain assumptions about what should happen.
 For an LGBTQ+ family, unfortunately, those assumptions may be the opposite of what the person would have wanted.

-At Rowe Law Offices, P.C., our attorneys provide estate planning and probate services for LGBT families.
+At Rowe Law Offices, P.C., our attorneys provide estate planning and probate services for LGBTQ+ families.
 We offer a free initial consultation to discuss your concerns.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 What Will Happen If I Die Or Become Incapacitated?